CastleSailingClub/csc-website/readme.txt

 8) ...all the boilerplate files used by the <pagename.php>s are held in the
   <library> directory.
 These consist of:
-   - "htmlPage.php" (the class definition for the template page),
+   - "htmlPage.class.php" (the class definition for the template page),
    - "htmlPage.ini" (the ini file containing definitions of the basic template data such as site title, menu definitions, etc)),
    - "htmlPage.css" (the CSS file for the template page), and
    - "template.php" (the pro forma for a basic site web page).
-This page may be copied into the root directory and renamed as appropriate o create a new page for the website.
+This page may be copied into the root directory and renamed as appropriate to create a new page for the website if required.

 8a) I've now (7feb2015) done an update so that the contact details for the club
     are held in a separate file in the root directory, called "contact-info.ini".